55 Vintage Photos That Show A Different Side To The Past

 Breathy blonde Carol Wayne appeared in more than 100 skits on The Tonight Show with Johnny Carson as the Matinee Lady in the regular skit, Art Fern’s Tea Time movie sketches.
-Wayne appeared as a ditzy blonde and the butt of many of Carson’s sexual jokes and innuendos.
+Wayne appeared as a ditzy blonde and the butt of many of Carson’s jokes and innuendos.
 Wayne was a regular on The Tonight Show between 1967 and 1984, but she also appeared in game shows such as The Hollywood Squares and Celebrity Sweepstakes.
 When The Tonight Show went from 90 minutes to 60 minutes in length, many of the longest running skits were cut, leaving Wayne without a job.

 Before She was A Game Show Hostess, Vanna White Was a Game Show Contestant

 Before she became the hostess of the television game show, Wheel of Fortune , Vanna White was herself, a game show contestant.
 On June 20, 1980, White, a former pageant contestant, appeared on The Price is Right.
 White was one of the four contestants called to the podiums to bid on a price, but she did not make it on stage to continue playing.
 Just a few years later, White and two other young ladies were selected to be temporary hosts of Wheel of Fortune following Susan Stafford’s departure from the show.
 On December 13, 1982, White was awarded the position as game show hostess on a permanent basis, a job she has held for 36 years now.

 As Wonder Woman, Lynda Carter Was Fierce.
 She Used That Power to Help Her Battle Personal Demons